Assistant Professor · Civil & Environmental Engineering

 2024–Present

 Reviewer, Computers in Human Behavior Reports.
-Reviewed research on HCI, user experience, and societal impacts of digital technologies.
+Reviewed research on human-computer interaction, user experience, and the societal impacts of digital technologies.

 2023–Present

 Reviewer, Journal of Information Science.
-Reviewed work on information management, theoretical frameworks, and applied methodologies.
+Reviewed research focused on information management, theoretical frameworks, and applied methodologies.

 2023–Present

 Reviewer, Social Sciences & Humanities Open.
-Reviewed transportation-related social science research and interdisciplinary perspectives.
+Reviewed submissions addressing transportation-related social science topics and interdisciplinary perspectives.

 2022–Present

-Reviewer, Transportation Research Record.
+Reviewer, Transportation Research Record: Journal of the Transportation Research Board.
 Reviewed papers on transportation policy, planning, operations, safety, and design.

 2022–Present